Homeowner Documents for Developers and Project Owners: Financial, Governance, Control, and Liability Provisions

-- What is the difference between transfer of control and transition of control?
+- What is the difference between a transfer of control and a transition of control?

 - How can an association's governing documents be drafted to preserve developer rights regardless of who has majority control of the association?

-- What are best practices for drafting enforceable HOA agreements?
+- What are best practices for drafting enforceable HOA documents?

 - What is the importance of developer control and potential conflicts?